Toygoon/FlashStorageSimulator/README.md

 * It's not precompiled yet, because it's in WIP
 * Also, only two wear leveling is tested and supported.
-* Working algorithms : (Wear leveling) Hot cold, Rejuvenator
+* Working algorithms : (Wear leveling) Hot cold, Adaptive